microsoft/community-content/README.md

 [![Season of AI](assets/season-of-ai-banner-v1.png)](https://aka.ms/registereventSeasonofAI)

-[Register your event]  coming soon and we will promote your event via the [Microsoft developer community](https://developer.microsoft.com/en-us/community) website.
+[Register your event](https://aka.ms/soai/mcp/registerevent) and we will promote your event via the [Microsoft developer community](https://aka.ms/soai/mcp/devcom) website.

 ### How to participate: